History of La Liga in Timeline

 1990: Real Madrid wins La Liga

-In 1992, Johan Cruyff's Dream Team won their first European Cup.
+In 1992, Johan Cruyff's team won their first European Cup.

 1995: Real Madrid Wins La Liga

-In 1995, Real Madrid ended Barcelona's successful run by winning the La Liga title.
+In 1995, Real Madrid ended Barcelona's successful run by winning La Liga.

-In the 2013-14 season, Atlético Madrid won their tenth La Liga title, their first since 1996, under Diego Simeone.
+In 1996, Atlético Madrid won their tenth La Liga title.

 In 1997, Real Madrid won another La Liga title.

-1998: Barcelona Wins La Liga Title and Liga/Copa Del Rey Double
+1998: Barcelona Wins La Liga and Copa Del Rey Double

-1998: Real Betis Signs Denílson for World Record Fee
+1998: Real Betis Signs Denílson for Record Fee

-In 2000, Deportivo La Coruña, under Javier Irureta, became the ninth team to win La Liga, and Valencia was the runner-up in the UEFA Champions League.
+In 2000, Deportivo La Coruña, managed by Javier Irureta, became the ninth team to win La Liga.
+Valencia were also runners-up in the UEFA Champions League.

-In 2001, Real Madrid won their first La Liga title of the century.
+In 2001, Real Madrid secured their first La Liga title of the century.

 In 2001, Valencia were runners-up in the UEFA Champions League under Hector Cuper.